rsync utility is used to copy files. It can copy files locally as well as from one host to another. You can also use

 Another commonly used option is

-To demonstrate how you can use
+To demonstrate how to use

 rsync we will copy an entire WordPress site to a different directory.
-This is something you may want to do when you have installed WordPress via Softaculous.
+This is something you may want to do after you have installed WordPress via Softaculous.
 By default Softaculous installs WordPress in a subdirectory with the name wp.
 Often that is useful, as the install will be separate from any existing files in the public_html directory.
 However, it does mean that you have to move the files if you prefer to have the install in the public_html directory.

 $ rsync -av /home/example/public_html/wp/ /home/example/public_html/ sending incremental file list ./ .htaccess index.php ... sent 44,901,625 bytes received 36,723 bytes 29,958,898.67 bytes/sec total size is 44,762,896 speedup is 1.00